mjr912/JM-Mar-2023-Demo/README.md

 It has the following functionalities:

-  >1.
-Admin Login: Allows the admin to login into the system.
+  >1. **Admin Login**: Allows the admin to login into the system.
-  >2.
-Add Employee: Allows you to add a new employee into the system by taking personal and professional details
+  >2. **Add Employee**: Allows you to add a new employee into the system by taking personal and professional details
-  >3.
-View Employee: Allows you to view the data of the employee based on their respective fields like name, employeeId, email.
+  >3. **View Employee**: Allows you to view the data of the employee based on their respective fields like name, employeeId, email.
-  >4.
-Delete Employee: Allows you to delete the data of an employee based on their employeeId
+  >4. **Delete Employee**: Allows you to delete the data of an employee based on their employeeId

 # Classes:
  This application consists of the following classes